Things to do

 There is a range of holiday accommodation in and around Yeppoon and Emu Park.
 See the tourism information links for more details.

 Double Head and Bluff Point sections feature formed walking tracks through sunny grasslands and shady forests to coastal lookouts.
-You may also walk through Cocoanut Point and Rosslyn Head sections however there are no formal walking tracks provided.
+You may also walk through Rosslyn Head section however there are no formal walking tracks provided.

 Distance: 700m return